duleorlovic/blog/_posts/2016-08-16-api-design.markdown

 * *204 No Content* `:no_content` success delete, log out, sign out

-For errors we could respond with `head :not_found` (and hide sensitive information) but its better to send the reason and some info:
+For errors we could respond with `head :not_found` (and hide sensitive information) but its better to send the reason and some info (`render json:
+{ message: 'Some problem', error: 401 }, status: 401`)

 * *303 See Other* when session create (login) email does not exists
 * *400 Bad Request*  `:bad_request` when we have `ParameterMissing`